Childrens Audiology Service

 - Don't cover your mouth when talking.
 Don't give up, try writing down what you want to say or you could use a mobile phone to text.

-If you require information regarding the New Born Hearing Screening service here at Northampton General Hospital NHS Trust please click here.
+If you require information regarding the newborn hearing screening service at Northampton General Hospital please click here.

 Or for more information about the NHSP national service please use the below links.